MichaelCurrin/docsify-js-tutorial/docs/README.md

 <link rel="stylesheet" href="//unpkg.com/docsify/lib/themes/<THEME>">
 ```

-Replace the end of URL with one of these four themes:
+Replace the end of URL with one of these four themes.
+They have the same layout but different colors.

 - `vue.css`
 - `buble.css`